 Two and a half short weeks after I arrived in Orlando the deadliest mass shooting in America happened mere miles from my home.
 It shook me up, being so close to such a tragedy, but little did I know what was coming.
-Throughout the day I realized the number of coworkers I knew who frequented Pulse were far greater than I had realized.
+Throughout the day I realized the number of coworkers I knew who frequented Pulse, the nightclub where the shooting took place, were far greater than I had realized.
 It still seemed unlikely that I knew anyone who was killed, but the attack felt closer and closer to home.
 Then the shock came.

 Sunday night, as I was sitting in my condo scrolling through social media, I found out one of my coworkers was missing.
 It wasn’t a co-worker I knew well or had spent much time with, but at the Emporium, everyone is family.
 I remember praying fervently that he would be found, that he was merely missing and not killed, but the next morning I got the news that he was confirmed dead at the shooting.

 You never really think that you’ll ever be close to a tragedy until it happens.
 You see posts for it all over social media; Pray for Paris, Pray for Turkey, Pray for Whatever City Most Recently Had a Hardship!
 But it’s not until you lose someone you know in a tragedy that you realize the weight of what has happened.
 This tragedy didn’t feel foreign or distant.
 It felt personal.
 It hurt.